Introduction 1788-1838

 The Colonial legal system and the frontier

 When the colonists arrived in 1788, they established courts to apply the laws of England to the colony.
 Initially, the colonists recognised that Aboriginal people operated under a separate system of laws.
-However, as the lives of Aboriginal people and Europeans became more intertwined, and as violence spread, the question of how the colonial legal system applied to Aboriginal people became a contentious issue in the colony.
+However, as the lives of Aboriginal people and Europeans became more intertwined, and as violence spread, the question of how the colonial legal system applied to Aboriginal people became a contentious issue.

 This meant it was sometimes not clear to people whether Aboriginal people could be prosecuted under the law or whether violence against Aboriginal people would be punished under the law.
 This led to inconsistencies and often enabled violence to continue with impunity.
 You can read more about this in SUB0555.